Add a bookmarkAdd and edit notesShare this commentary

 Two angels appear to Lot in Sodom.
 Lot urges them to spend the night in his house and he prepares a feast for them.

-The two angels came to Sodom in the evening.
+The two angels came to Sodom in the evening (v 1).
 The Hebrew word malʾak is translated as the word "angels" in this verse.
 The word means a messenger, one sent on business or diplomacy by another (Judges 6:11-12, 13:3-6, 15-16).
 These messengers were often responsible for aiding, protecting, and fighting for those who trusted in the Lord (Genesis 24:7; Exodus 23:20, 33:2; 1 Kings 19:5; Psalm 34:7-8, 91:11).
 They also were instruments of God's judgment, executing punishment of the rebellious and the guilty (2 Samuel 24:16-17; Psalm 35:5-6, 78:49; Isaiah 37:36).

 The two angels arrived at Sodom after leaving Abraham and the Lord at Mamre (Genesis 18:22).
 One cannot determine if this trip happened the same day after their noontime meal with Abraham or after the normal two to three-day journey from Hebron to Sodom.
 If the journey of roughly forty miles took only several hours (from midafternoon until the evening of the same day), it reinforces the supernatural nature of the two angels.
 The angels were there to determine firsthand the true character of the citizens of Sodom.

-Lot was sitting in the gate of Sodom.
+Lot was sitting in the gate of Sodom (v 1).
 This suggests that Lot had become an integrated citizen of Sodom, possibly a leader.
 The city gate was a central gathering spot for social life in the city (Psalm 69:13; Hebrews 12).
 It served as a trading place for merchants with stalls and booths for craftsmen (Genesis 23:10, 18; 2 Kings 7:1).
 It also served as the seat of government, where legal transactions were conducted and judgements rendered (Genesis 34:20-24; Deut 22:15; Joshua 20:4; 2 Samuel 15:2; Ruth 4).

-…and delivered righteous Lot, who was oppressed by the filthy conduct of the wicked (for that righteous man, dwelling among them, tormented his righteous soul from day to day by seeing and hearing their lawless deeds)—
+"…and delivered righteous Lot, who was oppressed by the filthy conduct of the wicked (for that righteous man, dwelling among them, tormented his righteous soul from day to day by seeing and hearing their lawless deeds)"

 Select Language